-- Chill your glasses in the freezer for 30 minutes before making.
+- Chill your glasses in the freezer for 30 minutes before making them.

-- You can totally add a couple jalapeño slices to the shaker for a spicy kick – I won’t tell the purists.
+- You can totally add a couple of jalapeño slices to the shaker for a spicy kick—I won’t tell the purists.

-Scroll on for the recipe to my classic margarita, and also check out our spicy grapefruit margarita recipe we are loving for summer!
+Scroll on for the recipe to my classic margarita, and also check out our spicy grapefruit margarita recipe we are loving right now!

 dairy-free, gluten-free, nut-free, vegan, vegetarian

 - 2 oz. silver tequila